 Pipette out 20 ml of given Test solution into a clean conical flask.
-Add about 5ml of (NH_4CI+NH_3) buffer solution of pH=10 and 3-4 drops of EDTA solution taken in the burette until the wine red solution changes to blue.
+Add about 5ml of (NH_4CI+NH_3) buffer solution of pH = 10 and 3 - 4 drops of EBT indicator to it.
+The color of the solution becomes wine red.
+Titrate this solution against EDTA solution taken in the burette until the wine red solution changes to blue.
 Note down the burette reading (V_2) and repeat the titration to get concordant titre values.